polalejandre/opsfleet/README.md

     terraform apply
     ```

-7. Once the cluster is created, you can access it by following these steps:

-    - Connect to the VPN using the VPN client provided by your company.
-    - Obtain the Security Group ID of the VPN.
-    - Update the `eks_cluster.tf` file with the Security Group ID of the VPN.
-    - Apply the changes again:

-      ```bash
-      terraform apply
-      ```

-8. After successfully applying the changes, you can deploy pods or deployments on either x86 or Graviton instances inside the cluster.
+7. After successfully applying the changes, you can deploy pods or deployments on either x86 or Graviton instances inside the cluster.
 Here's an example of how to deploy a pod:

     ```yaml
     apiVersion: v1
     kind: Pod
     metadata:
       name: my-pod
+      namespace: my-namespace
     spec:
       containers:
          - name: my-container
             image: nginx
     ```

     Save the above YAML code in a file, for example `my-pod.yaml`.
-Then, apply the pod to the cluster:
+Assuming you've already set up the kubectl access to the cluster, apply the pod:

     ```bash
     kubectl apply -f my-pod.yaml